80,000 hours and counting = Math by Edison!

 Others asking if I can teach their child how to stop giving up so quickly.

-And working 1-on-1 with thousands of math students, gets you experience in almost every possible struggle.
+It runs the gamut.
+And working 1-on-1 with thousands of math teenage students, as well into early university math, has given me experience in almost every possible struggle.
+I’ve seen it all!

 Edison

-Edison Hopkinson BSc Mech Eng, B.Ed., OCT
+Edison Hopkinson BSc.
+Mech Eng, B.Ed., OCT

 Math Learning Strategist